Day 4: Molokai Forest Reserve & Kamakou Preserve

 Kamakou Forest Preserve

 Continuing from the Waikolu Lookout, you’ll now enter the Kamakou Preserve – home to over 200 species of native plants, songbirds, and unique ecosystems.
-The dirt road pretty much ends at the entrance to the PepeOpae Trail and the absolute highlight of the day.
+The dirt road pretty much ends at the entrance to the PepeOpae Trail and is the absolute highlight of the day.

 Walking a “tightrope” along a narrow boardwalk, you’ll hike over a mile deep into a cloud forest and over a bog where centuries of rotten vegetation has mixed with who-knows-how-many inches of rain (so watch your step because every mistake is a muddy one).
 Similar to the Alaka’i Swamp trail in Kauai (minus 99% of the people you need to share the trail with) the setting is surreal and looks like something out of an episode of Lord of the Rings.
 Spongy moss-covered ohia lehua trees are arching over your head, their sweet red flowers a magnet for apapane songbirds who cheer you on.